YZhang469/UMN-mQGEE/README.md

 # Modified Q-learning with generalized estimating equations (GEE) for optimizing dynamic treatment regimes

+This repository contains three files of R code for the Q-learning with GEE project and a text file of the data set used in the application section.

 ## Custom functions

 The document functions.R lists all custom functions for Q-learning used in the simulation.